sdos-lehr/sdos/README.md

 #### Remaining Problems
 Although there exist good solutions for distributing files, their management still remains tedious.
 Dumping a python dictionary to a file is easy - it can be done in ~3 lines of code.
-Reading the file in C or any other language besides Python becomes hard, since Pythons representation of data is not easily processable by C, without libraries of precise insight of how the data is structured within the file.
+Reading the file in C or any other language besides Python becomes hard, since Pythons representation of data is not easily processable by C, without libraries or precise insight of how the data is structured within the file.

 Usually when input is transferred between applications, programmers do not care about **files**, but about the **data** itself.